qlife/emacs-on-windows-memo-qlife/README.md

 Emacs-style key strokes in Other IDEs
 ----

-It is possible to edit like in Emacs in other IDEs.
+It is possible to edit like if you are in Emacs in other IDEs.
 This may make programming in cumbersome IDEs more comfortable.
 Check the following sites.

 * http://marketplace.eclipse.org/node/886
 * http://blogs.msdn.com/b/visualstudio/archive/2010/09/01/emacs-emulation-extension-now-available.aspx